Urgent Care Clinic FAQ

 Is it more expensive to visit an Urgent Care Center rather than an Emergency Room?

 Urgent care centers are generally considerably less expensive to visit than ER’s.
-Sometimes an urgent care visit can be a quarter to a third as expensive as your hospital’s emergency room.
+Sometimes an urgent care visit can be a third as expensive as your hospital’s emergency room.

 When should I visit my primary care physician and when should I visit an urgent care center?

-Brentview Medical is set up as an urgent care clinic and a primary care clinic for ongoing care.
+Brentview Medical is set up as an urgent care clinic.
 If you have a primary care physician that you like, Brentview Medical is an excellent option for your medical needs during those times when you cannot get into your primary M.D. in a timely manner, or when the primary care physician’s office is not open, such as after hours, weekends and holidays.

 What if I need to see a specialist?

-If a Brentview Medical physician recommends a specialist consultation, such as an orthopedic surgeon, our staff will assist you in making an appointment with that physician.
-To give the medical specialist all the information needed to make an informed decision, your urgent care doctor will provide you with a copy of your tests results, including a CD copy of your x-rays (if applicable).
+If a Brentview Medical medical provider recommends a specialist consultation, such as an orthopedic surgeon, our staff will assist you in making an appointment with that physician.
+To give the medical specialist all the information needed to make an informed decision, your urgent care medical provider will provide you with a copy of your tests results, including a CD copy of your x-rays (if applicable).

 What information should I bring with me when I come to your urgent care clinic?

 All first-time patients need to bring an up-to-date medical insurance card and a government issued photo ID.
-It’s is helpful to your urgent care doctor if you can bring copies of any pertinent prior lab work or imaging studies.
+It’s helpful to your urgent care medical provider if you can bring copies of any pertinent prior lab work or imaging studies.
 If you take medicines, please also be prepared to discuss the exact names and dosages of the medicines that you are taking.